Slot machines by country: United States

 In the United States, the public and private availability of slot machines is highly regulated by state governments.
 Many states have established gaming control boards to regulate the possession and use of slot machines.
 Nevada is the only state that has no significant restrictions against slot machines both for public and private use.
 In New Jersey, slot machines are only allowed in hotel casinos operated in Atlantic City.
 Several states (such as Indiana, Iowa, Louisiana and Missouri) allow slot machines (as well as any casino-style gambling) only on licensed riverboats or permanently anchored barges.
 Since Hurricane Katrina, Mississippi has removed the requirement that casinos on the Gulf Coast operate on barges and now allows them on land along the shoreline.
 Delaware allows slot machines at three horse tracks; they are regulated by the state lottery commission.
 Illinois would legalize a wider expansion of video gambling outside casinos in 2009.

 The Indian Gaming Regulatory Act generally prohibits Native American casinos from offering "Class III" gaming without entering into a tribal-state compact approved by the Department of the Interior.
 Class III gaming covers all other games that are not otherwise regulated as "Class I" (traditional tribal social games played for small prizes) and "Class II" (bingo and games "similar to bingo" played competitively against other players, such as pull-tabs or punch boards, and explicitly excluding slot machines and card games played solely against the house) under the law.

 Class I and II games are regulated by the National Indian Gaming Commission and individual tribes, and do not require state approval to run if they already permit tribal gaming.
-As a workaround, gaming companies developed slot machines compliant with Class II operation, which abstract the result of an electronic bingo game (conducted between other players using a centralized computer system) to generate a pre-determined result for the reels as an entertainment display, allowing for a similar experience to an RNG-based "Vegas-style" slot machine.
+As a workaround, gaming companies developed slot machines compliant with Class II operation, which abstract the result of a class II game such as bingo (conducted between other players using a centralized computer system) to generate a pre-determined result for the reels as an entertainment display, allowing for a similar experience to an RNG-based "Vegas-style" slot machine.

 Some "Instant Racing" or "historic racing" games operate in a similar manner; their results and payouts are based upon wagers on the outcomes of previously-held horse races, using the parimutuel betting system.
-These machines also typically use slot reels as entertainment displays.
+These machines often use slot reels as entertainment displays in a similar manner.

 In some regions of the U.S., such as Pennsylvania, a variety of unregulated slot machines marketed as being a game of skill have become common, usually located in restaurants, bars, and convenience stores.
-They add a basic skill-based mechanic, requiring players to play a "wild" on one of 9 symbols in a 3-by-3 grid to form a matching pay combination.
+They add a basic skill-based mechanic, requiring players to place a "wild" on one of 9 symbols in a 3-by-3 grid to form a matching pay combination.
 The legality of these machines have been questioned, with critics having accused their manufacturers and operators of using the games to skirt gambling laws.